alexandrabatrak/blackjack-simplified/README.md

 ## Blackjack Game

-In this mini-project you will work with a partner to complete a simple blackjack game.
+In this mini-project create a simple blackjack game.

 ## Instructions